 The Australian Key Journals Periodical Contents Index from the University of Sydney is freely available online.

-If you have a particular journal title you could search either Ulrich's International Periodicals Directory or Ulrichsweb to find out if it is regularly indexed and by whom.
-These are available onsite within the National Library building; or check Trove to see if it is available at a Library near you.
+If you have a particular journal title you could search Ulrich's International Periodicals Directory to find out if it is regularly indexed and by whom.
+Copies of this directory are available onsite within the National Library building; or check Trove to see if it is available at a Library near you.